-Naturesave launch new tree planting policy to mark 25 year anniversary For many years Naturesave has planted a tree for Read More
+Naturesave launch new tree planting policy to fight climate change For many years Naturesave has planted a tree for every Read More

 Welcome to the Naturesave SOLAR BEE Project, our campaign to protect bees and promote community renewable energy.

-This project has been funded by The Naturesave Trust and has two key clear campaign objectives;
+This project has been funded by The Naturesave Trust and has two key clear campaign objectives:

 The second objective of the campaign is to extend the environmental benefits of community solar farms beyond that of carbon reduction and community ownership.
 By introducing beehives that require no chemical intervention, we can help solar farms significantly improve onsite biodiversity.
 Due to their size and the absence of intensive farming, this is something that solar farms have great potential for.